jonrau1/ElectricEye/README.md

 If you find that it does, you can use `Compliance.RelatedRequirements` to denote those.
 I would recommend forking and modifying the code for that purpose.

 **3 - Can this be the primary tool I use for AWS security scanning?**
 Only you can make that determination.
-More is always better, there are far more mature projects that exist such as Prowler, PaCBot, Cloud Inquisitor and Scout2.
-You should perform a detailed analysis about which tools support what checks, what your ultimate downstream tool with be (Splunk, Kibana, Security Hub, etc.) and how many false-positives or false-negatives are created by it.
+More is always better, there are far more mature projects that exist such as [Prowler](https://github.com/toniblyx/prowler), [PacBot](https://github.com/tmobile/pacbot), [Cloud Inquisitor](https://github.com/RiotGames/cloud-inquisitor) and [Scout2](https://github.com/nccgroup/ScoutSuite).

+You should perform a detailed analysis about which tools support what checks, what your ultimate downstream tool will be for taking actions or analyzing findings (Splunk, Kibana, Security Hub, etc.) and how many false-positives or false-negatives are created by what tool.

+**4 - Why didn't you build Config rules do these?**
+Mainly because I couldn't get RDK working to save my life, and I do not know how to.

+I built ElectricEye with Security Hub in mind, using custom Config rules would require a lot of additional infrastructure and API calls to parse out a specific rule, map what little information Config gives to the ASFF and also perform more API calls to enrich the findings and send it, that is not something I would want to do.

+**5 - What are the advantages over AWS Security Hub compliance standards?
+Why shouldn't I use those instead?**
+You should use them!
+The only notable "advantage" would be ElectricEye might support a resource before a Security Hub compliance standard does, or it may support a check that Security Hub compliance standards do not.

+**6 - What are the advantages over Config Conformance Packs?
+Why shouldn't I use those instead?**
+Similar to above, ElectricEye may support another service or another type of check that Config rules do not.
+You should keep using Conformance Packs if you already do, there are some awesome ARG-powered Config Rules in IAM that ElectricEye would never support.

+**7 - Can I scope these checks by tag or by a certain resource?**
+No. That is a great idea for a PR though.

+**8 - Why do I have to set this up per account?
+Why can't I just scan all of my resources across all accounts?**
+Doing these scans per accounts let your on-call / account owner to view it within their own Security Hub versus not knowing they are potentially using dangerous configurations.
+Security should be democratized.

+Also, that's like...really hard.
+Good idea for a PR though.

+**9 - Why don't you support (insert service name here)?**
+I will, eventually.
+Open up an issue if you really want it or open up a PR if you figured it out.

+**10 - Where is that automated remediation you like so much?**
+You probably have me confused with someone else...

+That is a Phase 2 after I am done scanning all the things, we can remediate all of the things.